oss-review-toolkit/ort/website/docs/configuration/package-curations.md

 * set the *source_code_origins* property:
   * Override the source code origins priority configured in the downloader configuration by the given one.
     Possible values: VCS, ARTIFACT.
+* set labels:
+  * Add key-value pairs to the package in order to inject custom per-package data into, for example, policy rules, reporter templates, or custom ORT plugins.

 The sections below explain how to create curations in the `curations.yml` file which, if passed to the *analyzer*, is applied to all package metadata found in the analysis.
 If a license detected in the source code of a package needs to be corrected, add a license finding curation in the [.ort.yml](ort-yml.md#curations) file for the project.